 - 18% would look online to find proof that a real estate agent was licensed

-If you would like to request a copy of the full survey report, please contact the Council at [email protected] — will open in a new tab.
+If you would like to request a copy of the full survey report, please contact the Council at [email protected].

 The Council recently conducted a review of the information contained in the article “Buying from an Estate” which appears in the Professional Standards Manual, and determined that the advice to licensees on the topic should be revised.
 It now reads as follows: